tsailiming/openshift-ai-bootstrap/README.md

 ### AI Playground

-**Note:** The AI playground is currently in Tech Preview in OpenShift AI 3.0.
+**Note:** The AI playground is currently a Technology Preview feature in OpenShift AI 3.0.

 The generative AI (gen AI) playground is an interactive environment within the Red Hat OpenShift AI dashboard where you can prototype and evaluate foundation models, custom models, and Model Control Protocol (MCP) servers before you use them in an application.